Dylanex1/NBA-2025-Project-/Stages/Stage_4/QueriesSQL.md

 ## 12th query

-Return the win % from one team to another
+Return the win % from one home team to a visiting team

 ```sql